 Melbourne hipsterisation often comes with collateral damage.
 Case in point: it’s actually kind of hard now to find pizza in the inner ‘burbs that ISN’T cooked in a woodfire oven...on a thin base...scattered with precisely three pitted olives and an artful basil leaf.

 Seriously, where’s the pizza of our childhood?
 You know, the fun stuff.
 The generous toppings, the thick yet crusty bases, the excessive cheese and the wagon wheel-sized servings.

 If you’re craving a bit of old-school, Friday night-style pizza, Taliana Pizza has you covered.
-It’s a new pizzeria that’s popped up in Stanley St, Collingwood, just off the heaving Smith St strip.
-And it’s serving up some of the best 90s-style Melbourne pizza going around.
+Originally this place popped up in Collingwood, but they've recently moved the operation to Preston (fast becoming our new favourite Melbourne suburb).
+Seriously, this place is serving up some of the best 90s-style Melbourne pizza going around.

 The man behind the machine is pizza chef Tim Papadatos, an expert who’s owned Melbourne pizza joints since the early 80s (you may know him from Gemma on Elgin St, formerly The Red Rock Cafe).
 Tim’s been perfecting his tomato base and his pizza dough for decades.
 We weren’t told what the secret ingredients were, but later experiments confirmed they were bloody delicious...
 His daughter, the wonderful Denise, runs the front of house.